The complete experiment for photoproduction of pseudoscalar mesons in a truncated partial wave analysis: Abstract

 \section{Abstract}

-The ambiguity problem in the truncated partial wave analysis of pseudoscalar meson photoproduction with suppressed t-channel exchanges is investigated.
-More precisely, the focus is set to ambiguities of the four single spin observables, $\sigma_0$, $\Sigma$, $T$ and $P$.
+The complete experiment problem in the truncated partial wave analysis of pseudoscalar meson photoproduction with suppressed t-channel exchanges is investigated.
+The focus is set to ambiguities of the group S observables with the unpolarized differential cross section, $\sigma_0$, and the three single-spin observables, $\Sigma$, $T$ and $P$.
 For this purpose, the approach and formalism already worked out by Omelaenko in 1981 is revisited in this work.
-A numerical study using multipoles of the PWA solution MAID2007 shows how, for ideal circumstances, only one additional double polarization observable can resolve all ambiguities.
+A numerical study using multipoles of the PWA solution MAID2007 shows how only one additional double polarization observable can resolve all ambiguities.
+Therefore, the possibility emerges to perform a complete experiment with only five observables.